Health Library

 What is a Cardiac MRI Scan?

 MRI stands for magnetic resonance imaging.
-An MR machine uses a powerful magnet, radio waves and a computer to acquire images (pictures) of just about any body part, including the heart.
-MRI studies use no radiation.
+An MRI machine uses a powerful magnet, radio waves and a computer to get images (pictures) of just about any body part, including the heart.
+MRI studies do not use radiation.

-Cardiac MRIs are performed on MRI machines equipped with special software and cardiac specific equipment.
+Cardiac MRIs are done on MRI machines with special software and cardiac-specific equipment.
 Four of our MRI machines are equipped for cardiac studies.
 Cardiac studies can be done only at our Burnet Campus.

 A parent or legal guardian needs to be present to sign a consent form to treat the patient.
 This is signed when the patient is registered.